Best lawn mower buying guide 2018

 Pros and cons of reel push lawn mowers

-- The quality of mowing depends on user – the experienced gardener can mow lawn very smoothly, leaving a beautiful looking grass but if you are a beginner, you will need to train.
+- The quality of mowing depends on user – the experienced gardener can mow lawn very smoothly, leaving a beautiful looking grass but if you are a beginner, you will need to learn but after you learn, nothing can beat reel mower mowed grass quality.

 - Environmentally friendly – because they don’t need fuel.